 Q50) Explain the functions offered by the caching proxy server?

-1. Proxy server provides dynamic content caching which minimizes the load of application’s contents
+1. Proxy server provides dynamic content caching which minimizes the load of the application’s contents

 2. Reverse proxy configuration allows the proxy server to intercept the user requests arriving from the internet, to the host & caching the returned data

-3. It also provides content based routing function, which routes all the requests based on rules that we write.
-The common type of rule is the content rule, which directs all the requests based on the path name of the URL.
+3. It also provides a content-based routing function, which routes all the requests based on rules that we write.
+The common type of rule is the content rule, which directs all the requests based on the pathname of the URL.

 Q51) What will happen if the JVM heap is very small?

-Applications needs minimum amount of memory to reach the stable state,which occurs when the heap is no longer growing consistently.
+Ans: Applications need a minimum amount of memory to reach a stable state, which occurs when the heap is no longer growing consistently.
 If the JVM is configured with a maximum heap, which is too small, it will never permit the JVM to reach the stable state, which will make allocation failures and the JVM will initiate to throw OutOfMemoryError.

-Q52) What are the functions of attribute CHANNEL in WebSphere MQ.
+Q52) What are the functions of the attribute CHANNEL in WebSphere MQ.

 Q53) What exactly do you know about the WebSphere’s architecture